avj2352/ds-algo-2020/aws-certification/aws-ccp-02.md

 This module talks about billing & pricing when it comes to using AWS services

+- The 3 driving forces for Billing are
+  - *Compute*
+  - *Storage*
+  - *Outbound* Data Transfer
+- Outbound Data is aggregated across services  & then charged at Outbound data transfer rate

 ## Free Services

 <img src="./images/image002.jpg" alt="Free Services" style="zoom:100%;" />

 - These services are free to use

 - However they can provision other AWS services which can cost money

+- Pricing policies include

+  - Pay as you go
+  - Pay less when you reserve
+  - Pay even less as your services grow
+  - Pay less when AWS grows
+  - Custom Pricing (for Enterprise)

 ## AWS Support Plans